tmolteno/python-necpp/necpp/README.md

 ## NEWS

+* Version 1.7.3 Includes Python3 support.
+Also some bug fixes and updating nec++ to the latest version.
+* Version 1.7.0.3 includes nec_medium_parameters().
+You could simulate an antenna in seawater!
 * Version 1.7.0 includes support for getting elements of radiation patterns.
 At the moment this is just through the function nec_get_gain().
-* Version 1.7.0.3 includes nec_medium_parameters().
-You could simulate an antenna in seawater!

 ## Install